GRAPHIC-Markets in Q1: Riding a tiger and waking some bears

 The knock-on effects have been widespread.

-From their January peaks, funds, stocks or currencies linked to innovation – the ARK Innovation Fund, Solar Energy stocks, BioTech shares, cryptocurrencies like Bitcoin, and special purpose acquisition companies or SPACs – are down 20-25%.
+From their January and February peaks, funds or stocks linked to innovation – the ARK Innovation Fund ARKK.K, Tesla TSLA.O, solar energy stocks, BioTech shares and special purpose acquisition companies or SPACs – are down 20% to 30%.

-The dollar has made the multitude of investment banks that predicted its fall look like fools by having its best Q1 since 2015 and any quarter since 2018. =USD
+The dollar has made the multitude of investment banks that predicted its fall look foolish by having its best first quarter since 2015 and any quarter since 2018. =USD

 Oil's hot streak has seen the Canadian dollar CAD= and Norwegian crown NOK= outperform.
-Britain's pound GBP= has too thanks to the UK's rapid COVID vaccine rollout programme, but emerging markets have been skittled.
+Britain's pound GBP= has, as well, thanks to the UK's rapid COVID vaccine rollout programme, but emerging markets have suffered.

 Brazil's real BRL= and Turkey's TRY= lira have followed last year's 20% batterings with further 10% drops.
-Remarkably the lira was the world's best performer for the first six weeks of 2021.
-Then bond yields and energy prices kicked higher, and then President Tayyip Erdogan sacked another central banker.
+Remarkably, the lira was the world's best performer for the first six weeks of 2021.
+Then bond yields and energy prices kicked higher and President Tayyip Erdogan sacked another central banker.

-"It is all been about the decoupling between the U.S. and the rest of the world," said Axa's chief economist Gilles Moec, highlighting that at over 6%, the U.S. is set to grow at its quickest rate since 1984 this year and faster than China for the first time in at least 20 years.
+"It is all been about the decoupling between the U.S. and the rest of the world," said Axa's chief economist, Gilles Moec, highlighting that at over 6%, the United States is set to grow at its fastest since 1984 this year and faster than China for the first time in at least 20 years.

 MEME MAYHEM

-While oil and an industrial metals like copper have soared on global reopening hopes, safe-haven gold XAU= has dumped 11%, marking its worst start to a year since 1982, albeit after a near 25% leap in 2020.
+Oil and an industrial metals like copper have soared on global re-opening hopes, but safe-haven gold XAU= has lost 11%, marking its worst start to a year since 1982, albeit after a near 25% leap in 2020.

 Last week's blockage of Egypt's Suez canal saw some shipping rates double , and electric car demand means palladium and platinum and are still 5-10% higher this year, but wheat and other key food prices have wilted badly.

-At the other end of the investment spectrum, battles still rumble between online retail investors and the hedge funds who bet big money against so-called meme stocks like GameStop.
+At the other end of the investment spectrum, bitcoin has doubled in value BTC=BTSPand battles still rumble between online retail investors and the hedge funds who bet big money against so-called meme stocks like GameStop.

 "Compared to the unusualness of Q1’s catalysts – a last-minute Democratic sweep, a surprisingly large $1.9 trillion U.S. stimulus, meme stock trading, bubblettes bursting – Q2 will probably look less dramatic." said JPMorgan's cross-asset strategist John Normand.